-Individual, structural and social maturity – foundations for adaptive organisations
+Individual, structural and social evolution – the three levers for creating an adaptive organisation

 A simple pop quiz to start this week’s article.
 When you have been through a transformational change in an organisation, where has your organisation focused its attention:

 a.
 Structural evolution – transforming processes, systems, structures and planning cycles that enhance ways of working and better enable the organisation’s aspirations